SoulAuctioneer/phoenix-vapi/docs/SHURLAND_TO_DO.md

 MOST IMPORTANT NOW:
-* IMPORTANT: SWAP BATTERY POLARITY ON NEW ONES THAT ARRIVED
-* Bluetooth speaker
+* Laundry
-* Final assembly
+* Pack
-* Lab dock
+* Costume
+* Move basement stuff into bedroom
+* Fix respeaker on #5
+* Upgrade V1 pea
+* Do what I can here to make upgrading Tom's easier over there.
+* Test 4, 5, 6
 * Test battery life
-* Upgrade V1 pea

-Questions for Lucy:
-* What's the names of the 6 pieces of the antenna?
-* Which parts need dialogue?
-What's the dialogue?
-Need to know what the magic pea says.
+* Need another PicoVoice account, ash.eldritch was disabled.
+*	LEDs in Bluetooth speaker Pea (El wire?)
+* Switch branch to demo
+* Gather stuff to bring
-* 30-second tune intro.
+* Make plantasia tune
-  * Slow build up, some rhythmic stuff and giggles
+* ALSO humming thing???
+Ask Lucy about that
+* Add squeal effects etc to squealing activity
+* Update spoken strings for scavenger hunt (see script below)
+* Create new Rhino model with only stuff that we need for the event (add stuff from intentservice)
+  * Need a bunch of new strings if we're going to do the call/response in lab just from wake words
+* Create mother pea activity
+* Add a system shutdown command
+* Set up Pis for Shurland WiFi: Shurland-Appliance / 15321532
+*	Amazon returns

+GROW SONG:
-  Add 30-second SFX/giggles intro to plant growy song, for actor to find responses, Chop shorter and cute, and add some giggles, add some wooshes, maybe every four beats.
+Add 30-second SFX/giggles intro to plant growy song, for actor to find responses, chop shorter and cute, and add some giggles, add some wooshes, maybe every four beats.
 Starts a bit random, scattered, but rhythmic, on the beat, combine and become more coherent until we hit the drop.
 Then it's the regular tune until we get to the break, then finished.
+For the music: Add 20 seconds of discovery figuring out how the pea responds, effects on beat, responding a bit harder each time.
+Lil bit of trumpet, lil bit of beats, mostly giggles and chuckles.
+Then we do the full initial verse while kids play with the pea, then go into the lull.

 To bring:
-* Charging cables for peas
+* Charging cables for peas - 9 cables, extension cord
 * 9 x Peas and 2 x docks
 * Soldering iron
 * Superglue